What is Child Exploitation?

 As the digital world and social media platforms become an integral part of children and young people’s everyday lives, the risk of online child sexual exploitation has grown exponentially.
 Child online sexual exploitation refers to the use of technology or the internet to facilitate the sexual abuse of a child.
 Most commonly this includes grooming, live streaming, consuming child sexual abuse material, and coercing and blackmailing children for sexual purposes.

 Reports indicate that the volume of child sexual abuse material has increased by 87% in the last 5 years.
 A recent report by the ChildLight Global Child Safety Institute revealed that more than 300 million children a year are victims of online sexual abuse and exploitation.
-This is problem of global scale that requires real solutions to keep child safe online.
+This is a problem of global scale that requires real solutions to keep children safe online.

 All forms of child exploitation have an immense impact on the wellbeing, development and rights of children and young people.
 Ending child exploitation is critical to guaranteeing all children can enjoy a childhood free from harm.